AthennaMind/opnsense-exporter/README.md

 ## Configuration

-The configuration of this tool is following the standart alongside the Prometheus ecosystem.
+The configuration of this tool is following the standard alongside the Prometheus ecosystem.
 This exporter can be configured using command-line flags or environment variables.

 ### OPNsense API